The LADYGANG Open Up About Interviewing Karamo Brown, Learning From RuPaul and Baring It All on Their Podcast on LADYGANG

 by Mona Khalifeh | Wed., Oct.
 24, 2018 6:00 AM

-You already know the LADYGANG keeps it real and they plan to do just that when their hit talk series hits our screens this Sunday!
+You already know the LADYGANG keeps it real and they plan to do just that when their hit podcast turned talk series hits our screens this Sunday!

 Whether they're talking to celebrities or dishing on bodily functions, Keltie Knight, Jac Vanek and Becca Tobin truly bare it all, even if that means they have a few regrets.